What is arthroplasty?

 - Numbness and/or tingling of the affected extremity

-You should not drive until your health care provider tells you to.
-Other activity restrictions may apply.
+You should not drive until your healthcare provider tells you to.
+Other activity restrictions

 - Proper handrails along all stairs

 - Safety handrails in the shower or bath

 - Stable chair with firm seat cushion and firm back with two arms.
 This will allow your

 knees to be positioned lower than your hips